Redundant Array Computation Elimination: Related Work

 RCE (redundant computation elimination) \cite{Yuan+:ica3pp16} is able to explore redundancies with temporal locality for stencils but their search algorithm compares all possible expressions and incurs high overhead.
 This scheme is also utilized by the loop-carried CSE method proposed in \cite{Kronawitter+:ica3pp16}.
 On the contrary, our method assigns each expression a hash number and redundancies can be easily identified by extracting expressions with the same hash number.
-Wen et al \cite{Wen+:pact15} implemented a profiler to pinpoint redundant computations by runtime checking.
-It finds redundancies in several stencil computations and eliminates them by hand-written optimizations
+Wen et al.~\cite{Wen+:pact15} implemented a profiler to pinpoint redundant computations by runtime checking.
+It finds redundancies in several stencil computations and eliminates them by hand-written optimizations.
+Ding et al.~\cite{glore} proposed GLORE, which mainly focuses on loop-invariant reductions.
+For example, it is able to identify the redundant reduction $\sum_k B(j,k)$ in $\sum_{i,j,k} A(i,j)B(j,k)$.
+In contrast, RACE primarily targets the loop-carried redundant expressions, e.g. $\cos(\ulat (i,j))$ in iteration $(i,j)$ is identical to $\cos(\ulat (i,j-1))$ in iteration $(i,j+1)$.

 Redundancy elimination, as well as many other compiler optimizations, such as loop transformation, memory access optimization and vectorization, relies on the results of aliasing analysis~\cite{alias-analysis, interprocedual-alias}.
 Alias analysis disambiguates memory references, primarily serving for the legality verification or candidate selection.
 For example, existing work like ESR~\cite{Cooper+:pact08} selects the redundancy candidates using the results of data dependence analysis which implicitly incorporates alias analysis.
 Thus, alias analysis is orthogonal to these optimizations to some extent.
 Furthermore, existing aliasing analysis techniques are powerful but not panaceas.
 Other mechanisms such as the \texttt{restrict} keyword, \texttt{-fno-alias} compiler option, and \texttt{\#pragma ivdep} directive are provided to enable more aggressive optimizations.
 Therefore, in this paper, RACE focuses on the detection technique of redundancies, instead of directly incorporating alias analysis.